-The Wu Tsai Neurosciences Institute’s new Neuroscience Undergraduate Research Opportunity (NeURO) fellowship program will immerse undergraduates into the world of neuroscience research.
+The Wu Tsai Neurosciences Institute’s Neuroscience Undergraduate Research Opportunity (NeURO) fellowship program immerses undergraduates into the world of neuroscience research.

 The NeURO program was designed to advance and support students who do not previously have laboratory experience, and diverse students from groups underrepresented in STEM fields.
 Graduate students who have personal or professional experiences related to this goal are particularly encouraged to apply.

 The Teaching Assistant will work closely with the Wu Tsai Neuro Scientific Program Manager and the program’s faculty mentors to lead the winter and spring quarter courses.
 Courses will be based on a curriculum and materials developed by last year's TA, Becky Shi, with modifications as desired.

 In addition, the Teaching Assistant will provide mentorship and community building opportunities for the students through the 10 weeks of summer session.